franzhill/moxter/docs/user_guide/moxture/moxture_anat.md

 ***Moxter*** "bakes" these placeholders into their final literal values just before the ***moxture*** gets executed.
 The scope and management of these variables is explored in further detail in the [Variables](user_guide/variables.md) chapter.

+## Group Moxtures
+Group moxtures allow you to chain several interactions into a single named sequence.
+This is the primary tool for building Business Test Scenarios.